jamesloper/react-view-pager-touch/README.md

 `minPage` - Disallow scrolling to pages that come before this page.

-`onPageSelected` - Function called once ViewPager finishes settling to selected page.
+`onPageSelected` - Function called once view-pager finishes settling to selected page.
 The `event` object passed to this callback will have following fields:

 * `position` - index of page that has been selected
 * `offset` - the new page index minus the old page index (eg. 0 if the page stayed the same, 1 for flick, 2+ for multiple fast flicks)
 * `item` - the item that is now visible on screen

+`onDragStart` - Use this to detect when the view pager has locked to horizontal mode.
+For example, when you begin scrolling you may want to deselect any touched elements.

 ## Changes
 - 1.0.3: fixed scroll locking